H2CO3/Sparkling/doc/semantics.md

 §2.11.1.
 The variable declaration statement brings a variable in scope.
 The variable can be accessed inside the current scope and enclosing scopes (as described in §1.6), but only in statements and expressions following the declaration.
-It is illegal to initialize a variable with an expression referring to itself (due to an implementation detail, such a variable will have an indeterminate value).
-If there is no initializer expression, the variable is implicitly initialized with `nil`.
+The variable is alive from the point where its identifier appears, and its value is initially `nil`.
+If there is an initializer expression, then it is evaluated and assigned to the variable.
+(Note: thus all of the statements `var x;`, `var x = nil;` and `var x = x;` mean the same thing).

 §2.11.2.
 It is illegal to declare a variable that has the name of a variable which already exists (which is already visible) in a scope.